Sean Linley

 What are your main interests or hobbies?

-I’m a keen hiker and wildlife enthusiast (My partner and I have a dog and an aquarium!) and I usually try to combine the two interests.
-I’m a member and volunteer for the Natural History Society of Northumbria and the Save the North Sea Project.
-I also volunteer with the RPSB and the Scottish Seabird Centre as part of the SOS Puffin Project.
+I’m a member and volunteer for the Natural History Society of Northumbria.
+I have volunteered with the Save the North Sea Project, RSPB and the Scottish Seabird Centre as part of the SOS Puffin Project.

 How would you describe yourself in 5 words?